Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: Sobol indices for epidemiological problems

 \subsection{SIR model and ODE metamodels}

-In the first model, we consider the usual SIR model, with three compartments: susceptibles, infectious and removed (e.g. \cite{andersonbritton,diekmannheesterbeekbritton}).
-We denote by $S_t^N$, $I_t^N$ and $R_t^N$ the respective sizes of the corresponding sub-populations at time $t\geq 0$, with $S_t^N+I_t^N+R_t^N=N$.
-At the population level, infections occur at the rate $\frac{\lambda}{N} S_t^N I^N_t$ and removals at the rate $\mu I_t^N$.
-The idea is that to each pair of susceptible-infectious individuals a random independent clock with parameter $\lambda/N$ is attached and to each infectious individual an independent clock with parameter $\mu$ is attached.\\ The input parameters are the rates $\lambda$ and $\mu$.
-The outpout parameter is the final size of the epidemic, i.e. at a time $T>0$ where $I^N_T=0$, $Y=(I^N_T+R^N_T)/N$. \\
+In the first model, we consider the usual SIR model, with three compartments: susceptibles, infectious and removed (e.g. \cite{andersonbritton,bookCIMPA,diekmannheesterbeekbritton}).
+We denote by $S_{t}^{N}$, $I_{t}^{N}$ and $R_{t}^{N}$ the respective sizes of the corresponding sub-populations at time $t\geq 0$, with $S_{t}^{N}+I _{t}^{N}+R_{t}^{N}=N$.
+At the population level, infections occur at the rate $\frac{\lambda }{N} S_{t}^{N} I^{N}_{t}$ and removals at the rate $\mu I_{t}^{N}$.
+The idea is that to each pair of susceptible-infectious individuals a random independent clock with parameter $\lambda /N$ is attached and to each infectious individual an independent clock with parameter $\mu $ is attached.